—For my Uncle Dan

 - 1/2 tsp vanilla bean paste optional

 - Add all ingredients to the bowl of a stand mixer.
-Start with 1/3 cup of almond milk.
+Start with 1/3 cup of non-dairy milk.

 - Mix for a few minutes until dough starts to come together.
 Turn off mixer and knead the batter by hand a few times.
 Add additional almond milk if needed.
 The batter will continue to bind in the refrigerator while resting.